Crypto Treasury Yield Strategy: Yield Is Not Free, It Is Priced Risk (2026)

 Crypto Treasury Yield Strategy: Yield Is Not Free, It Is Priced Risk

 The pitch for on-chain treasury yield always leads with a rate.
 The rate is the least informative number in the decision.
-Every yield is the price of a risk — and a treasury's job is to choose which risks, how much, inside a policy.
-This guide is that framework.
+This is the pillar article for the treasury-yield cluster: the risk-budget framework that the instrument-specific guides — tokenized T-bills, DeFi lending, savings-rate, fixed-vs-variable — all sit underneath.
+Its single argument is that every yield is the price of a risk, so a treasury's job is to decide which risks and how much, inside a written policy, before it ever looks at a headline number.

-- Yield = priced risk — counterparty, liquidity, duration, smart-contract, regulatory.
-A bigger rate ≈ more of one of those, not free money.
+- Yield is priced risk: counterparty, liquidity, duration, smart-contract, regulatory.
+A bigger rate usually means more of one of those, not free money.

-- Rank options on risk dimensions first, the rate last.
+- Rank options on the risk dimensions first and the rate last.

 - Whether to deploy idle treasury at all is a policy decision — "all-in" and "none" are both unexamined defaults.

-- Yield strategy and accounting are linked — each instrument classifies/reconciles differently.
+- Yield strategy and accounting are linked: each instrument classifies and reconciles differently.

-- Policy bounds the strategy: eligible instruments, per-strategy/counterparty caps, minimum liquidity, max duration, exit rules.
+- Policy bounds the strategy: eligible instruments, per-strategy and per-counterparty caps, a minimum liquidity floor, a maximum duration, and exit rules.

 - This is the cornerstone for tokenized T-bills, DeFi lending, savings-rate, and fixed-vs-variable yield.